Composer | Sound Artist

 Performance with Monash Art Ensemble

-with Marc Hannaford, Rob Burke, Andrew Ford and others.
+with works by Marc Hannaford, Rob Burke, Joe O’Connor and Eugene Ball.

 14th, 8pm - Sir Zelman Cowan School of Music - Auditorium